dafydd2277/systemAdmin/kickstart/README.md

 I'm working a little bit from [Red Hat Government's github repository][1], and a lot from the [Defense Information Systems Agency (DISA) Security Technical Implementation Guides (STIG)][2].

-The CentOS 6 kickstart is functional.
+The CentOS 5 and 6 kickstart is functional.
 However, several items can't be fixed through a generic kickstart script, like having log and audit records transmitted to a remote server.
 Also, some of the tests appear to look for specific audit rule strings.
 They don't catch the combinations I set up using the recommendations from the [audit.rules(7)][3] man page, which suggests combining syscall elements into as few rules as practicable.

 I'll do one for CentOS 7 as soon as the DISA STIG is released.